 9131 Hwy.
 52 East, Ellijay; 706-276-3048; reeceorchards.com

 Best for: Weekend activities, good value, weekday “U-pick” availability

 This popular apple house is available for “U-pick” every day from the first weekend in September until October 31 – sometimes even into November, depending on availability.
 The peak of apple season is from mid-September to early October.
 Later in the season, you’ll find less variety.
-However, a wide assortment of bagged apples is available in the Apple House market.
+A wide assortment of bagged apples is available in the Apple House market.
 You can even try a taste of each apple in season to find your favorite.
-To pick your own, simply pay the $2 orchard entrance fee and buy a bag to fill with apples.
-Prices range from $5 for a half-peck to $14 for a half-bushel.
-On weekends, kids will enjoy a petting zoo, hayride and apple shooting cannon – each available for an additional fee.
+On weekends, kids will enjoy a petting zoo, hayride and apple shooting cannon.
 Don’t leave without stopping by the Apple House for some apple treats like fresh cider, fried apple pies, apple bread and cider doughnuts.

 9696 Hwy.
 52 East, Ellijay; 706-273-3838; hillcrestorchards.net